 The futuristic Wardenclyffe Tower, built by the eccentric inventor Nikola Tesla, was intended to be a wireless power transmission station, on Long Island, NY.
 Tesla envisioned transmitting messages across the Atlantic using the earth itself to conduct the signals.
-To better compete with Marconi’s new radio, he added worldwide wireless power transmission via the earth’s charged ionosphere.
+To better compete with Marconi’s new radio, he added the claim of worldwide wireless power transmission via the earth’s charged ionosphere.

-“Using the Earth itself as the medium for conducting the current, thus dispensing with wires … a machine, working like a pump, drawing electricity from the Earth and driving it back into the same, thus creating a ripple which, spreading through the Earth like a wire, could be tapped at great distances.”
+“Using the Earth itself as the medium for conducting the current, thus dispensing with wires … a machine, working like a pump, drawing electricity from the Earth and driving it back into the same, thus creating a ripple which, spreading through the Earth like a wire, could be tapped at great distances.” – Nikola Tesla.
 Tesla also believed such a current would make the sky glow like the aurora borealis, thus providing night time lighting as well!

-With this achievement, he made the rounds to investors, wining and dining millionaires at the Waldorf-Astoria hotel in NY.
-The financier J. P. Morgan agreed to invest $150,000 to build a wireless station capable of sending messages to London.
+With this achievement, the Serbian-American inventor made the rounds to investors, wining and dining millionaires at the Waldorf-Astoria hotel in NY.
+The financier J. P. Morgan agreed to invest $150,000 to build a wireless station capable of sending messages across the Atlantic Ocean to London.

 Then for a single summer night in 1903, newspapers reported the mysterious Wardenclyffe Tower came alive!

 Shooting off bright crackling flashes of blue lighting out into the starry night sky visible for a hundred miles.
-No explanation of the display was forthcoming from the enigmatic Tesla and Wardenclyffe tower never operated at full power again.
+No explanation of the display was forthcoming from the enigmatic Tesla and Wardenclyffe Tower never operated at full power again.

 Tesla’s finances began to unravel as investor money flowed instead to Marconi’s radio.
 The press claimed Tesla’s tower was nothing but a hoax.
 In 1904, he took out a mortgage on Wardenclyffe, and four years later a second mortgage.
 In 1905, his patents on alternating current expired, halting his royalty payments.
 His mounting financial problems, stifling his neurotic inventor’s creativity, led to deep depression and ultimately a nervous breakdown.

 People living around the odd Wardenclyffe tower noticed the Tesla plant seemed to have been abandoned.
 In 1915, when his backers demanded to know when they were going to recapture their investments, the inventor was unable to give a straight answer.
 With Tesla unable to make any further payments, the banks foreclosed on the Wardenclyffe property.
 Sadly, the tower was demolished and sold for scrap in 1917.

-“Perhaps it is better in this immature world of ours that a revolutionary idea instead of being helped and patted, be hampered and ill-treated by selfish interest, pedantry, stupidity and ignorance; that it be attacked and stifled; that it pass through bitter trials and tribulations, only to emerge all the more powerfully, all the more triumphantly from the struggle.”
-Nikola Tesla.
+“Perhaps it is better in this immature world of ours that a revolutionary idea instead of being helped and patted, be hampered and ill-treated by selfish interest, pedantry, stupidity and ignorance; that it be attacked and stifled; that it pass through bitter trials and tribulations, only to emerge all the more powerfully, all the more triumphantly from the struggle.” – Nikola Tesla.